Documentation

 About

-SPACES offers high-end rooms for staging your art or photography.
-We provide a Photoshop template for each room that allows you to import your art and customize its frame.
-Templates also come equipped with lighting, color, and shadow adjustments to achieve realism.
+SPACES offers high-end interiors for staging your art or photography.
+We provide a Photoshop template (PSD file) for each room that allows you to insert your art and customize its frame.
+All templates include lighting and color adjustments to blend your art seamlessly into the room.

 What’s Included

 Each SPACES room consists of a JPG (for easy room previewing) and a PSD file (for inserting your artwork into the room).
-If you purchased a room pack (typically 10 rooms), you should have 10 JPGs and 10 PSDs.
+If you purchased a room pack, you should have 10 JPGs and 10 PSDs.

 Opening PSD Files

-PSD files can be opened using Adobe Photoshop, Photopea, Canva, GIMP, or Procreate.
-Photoshop is our recommended software, but if you do not have access to it, we strongly recommend using Photopea, which is a free and almost-identical alternative.
-Canva, GIMP, and Procreate will discard or “flatten” many of the effects included in our templates and yield a less-realistic result than Photoshop or Photopea.
-Our templates do not support Affinity Designer.
-The remainder of this page will focus on Photoshop/Photopea.
+PSD files can be opened using SPACES Studio, Adobe Photoshop, Photopea, Canva, GIMP, or Procreate.
+We recommend using either SPACES Studio (free, easiest), Photoshop, or Photopea (free).
+We do not recommend using Canva, GIMP, or Procreate, because those programs discard many of the effects included in our templates and yield a less-realistic result.
+Our templates are NOT supported by Affinity Designer.

 Our PSD files have the following structure in the Layers panel: